 The employers prefer SAS programmers who have completed a statistics or computer science bachelor's degree program at least.
 Relevant coursework in a statistics program includes statistical analysis, sampling, regression analysis, data mining, data science and actuarial science will be a great add-on.
 Courses in computer science programs include database applications, foundations of programming languages, operating system design and implementation, parallel computer architecture, and mathematical foundations of computing.
 It is advisable to any SAS or Analytics career aspirant to develop the mathematical skills.
 Students in statistics, computer science, and related programs should prepare themselves for advanced mathematics classes, including all aspects of statistical calculations.

 Students can begin their SAS certification at any time.
 The SAS Global Certification program provides training, e-learning, and certification courses and exams in areas including programming, advanced analytics, business intelligence and analytics, data management, and administration.
 Aspiring SAS programmers can sit for certification exams and earn the base programmer, advanced programmer, and clinical trials programmer designations for SAS 9.
 List of the certificates as below,

-- SAS Certified Base Programming for SAS 9.4
+- SAS Certified Specialist - Base Programming Using SAS 9.4

-- SAS Certified Advanced Programmer for SAS 9
+- SAS Certified Professional - Advanced Programming Using SAS 9.4

 - SAS Certified Clinical Trials Programmer Using SAS 9